-Note 5 - Amounts shown at these labels must be shown at 13L Primary production.
+Note 5: Amounts you show here, you must also show at 13L Primary production.

-Note 6 - The tax offset is available to non-residents only in circumstances where the foreign income distributed to the non-resident is included in their assessable income in Australia.
+Note 6a: The tax offset is available to non-residents only in circumstances where the foreign income distributed to the non-resident is included in their assessable income in Australia.